Natpod/Natpod/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on RNAseq analysis using R for my Final Master's Thesis
+- 🔭 I’m currently working on omics biological data analysis (transcriptomics RNA-seq microarray / proteomics / epigenomics data)
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...